Archive-Puma/Alfred/README.md

+:books: Docs
+---
+You can find a complete documentation in this [Wiki](https://github.com/cosasdepuma/alfred/wiki).

 :octopus: Support the developer!
 ----
 Everything I do and publish can be used for free whenever I receive my corresponding merit.